josimar-silva/kaizen/website/README.md

     ```bash
     cd website
     ```
-3. Install the dependencies using `pnpm`:
+3. Install the dependencies using `npm`:
     ```bash
-    pnpm install
+    npm install
     ```
     Alternatively, you can use the `just` command:
     ```bash